UPDATED: SEPTEMBER 08, 2023 | 3 MIN READ

 #8 Mental health coverage

 Mental and behavioral health services, including counseling and substance abuse treatment, are included.

 This category includes physical and occupational therapy, speech therapy, and other services to help improve daily function.

 Prenatal care, childbirth, newborn care, ultrasounds, and breastfeeding pumps are all covered.

 Beyond these essential health benefits, health insurance plans may offer additional coverage options.
 However, these vary by provider, state, and premium.
 For example, some plans may cover acupuncture for musculoskeletal pain if recommended by a doctor.

 What other things must your health plan cover?

 Every health insurance plan must cover female birth control.
 Health insurers determine coverage for specific brands and methods.
-Unless the state requires it, health plans don’t cover male birth control methods.
+Health plans don’t cover male birth control methods unless the state requires it.

 A health plan must also cover pediatric dental needs for children under 19.

 Under the ACA, health insurance plans are required to cover female birth control.
 Coverage may vary by brand and method.
 Male birth control methods are typically not covered unless mandated by the state.